 Professional organizations provide members with an opportunity to network with fellow economists working in the same subfields and to keep current on advancements and research.
 Organizations include the Association for Social Economics and the National Association for Business Economists.

-Just to recap, a master's or doctoral degree in economics can help you succeed in the field, which is expected to grow by an average rate through 2024.
-As of May 2015, economists earned a median yearly salary of $109,230.
+Just to recap, a master's or doctoral degree in economics can help you succeed in the field, which is expected to grow by faster than average rate through 2028.
+As of May 2019, economists earned a median yearly salary of $105,020.